snyk-scm-platform-test/e2e-force-fail-open/README.md

 - 100% of the addresses in `6343 Rotkreuz` belongs to the municipality Risch;
 - 100% of the addresses in `6343 Risch` also belongs to the municipality Risch.

 This application expects the user to input a postcode.
-The system processed the user input and tts corresponding addresses and municipalities are shown in two different fields.
+The system processes the user input and its corresponding addresses and municipalities are shown in two different fields.

 Using the postcodes mentioned above as an example, if the user insert `8806` postcode the field `location` in the application would be prefilled with `Bäch SZ` and a dropdown with multiple options (`Freienbach` and `Wollerau`) will be available in the municipality field.